 How is the coronavirus outbreak affecting our business?
 We are completely blocked.
 We are only receiving cancellations, and from our perspective, the season is lost.
 I am unable to predict how things will be in the future because every day we receive more updates and restrictions from the national and local authorities.

 Most of our customers are from the United States, and they typically arrive as cruise ship passengers.
 But many of the cruise ships are changing their itineraries to avoid the COVID-19 emergency.
 We understand the decision perfectly.
 But because of this, and because people are not traveling to Italy, it is impossible to continue our activities.

-In this moment, we are trying to focus on the creation of a new website, and we are connecting with tour operators and OTAs worldwide in order to have more partners when all this ends.
+At this moment, we are trying to focus on the creation of a new website, and we are connecting with tour operators and OTAs worldwide in order to have more partners when all this ends.
 We are all trying to enhance our knowledge and create new experiences.

-Arival created a wonderful, strong community, and what you can do for us in this moment is to keep us united, and give us the opportunity to share our experiences and our suggestions in order to overcome this dramatic situation.
+Arival created a wonderful, strong community, and what you can do for us at this moment is to keep us united, and give us the opportunity to share our experiences and our suggestions in order to overcome this dramatic situation.